Personalise my view

 Unit description :

-This unit specifies the competency required to research careers, training and career path options in the furnishing industry.
-It involves research into the range of activities available in the industry to develop a career plan.
+This unit describes the skills and knowledge required to research sectors, occupations, training and career paths in the furnishing industry and to develop a personal career plan.

 • UNIT NAME